Hello-World-Software-Studios/calculator/README.md

 ### /projects
 GET and POST projects using user id.
 ### /walls
-GET and POST walls using project id
+GET, POST and DELETE walls using project id.